What is Managed Desktop?

 Better than just desktop as a service, our Managed Desktop can improve your business operations in ways you might not have thought possible; we are confident we will reduce your costs and provide the best protection for your data.

 Managed Desktop is fully compatible with Office 365.
-As an approved Shared Computer Activation (SCA) partner, we can utilise your existing Office 365 subscriptions and combine them seamlessly with Managed Desktop.
+As a Gold Microsoft partner, we can utilise your existing Office 365 subscriptions and combine them seamlessly with Managed Desktop.

 How Managed Desktop works